 From 2002 through to 2005, Heidi played a key role in the development of LSS's self-help Family Law website, the design and deployment of the Family Duty Counsel Program, the introduction of the Supreme Court Self-Help Centre (the first of its kind in Canada), the delivery of advice via a telephone hotline, and use of legal information outreach workers to assist pro se litigants.
 In 2003, Heidi was appointed to the Family Law Working Group for Justice Reform Task Force.
 The culminating report set the stage for the creation of the Justice Access Centre (a project Heidi co-designed and implemented with the executive director of the government's Family Justice Branch), the development of the expanded family advice pilot project, and the framework for the Family Law Act.

 In the mid 2000's, Heidi initiated the first of a series of evaluations intended to measure the outcome of these innovations from both a qualitative and quantitative perspective.
 Developing, implementing and then measuring the benefits of legal aid services became the key methodology for LSS securing ongoing funding for its growing spectrum of information and advice services.

 Prior to her appointment as the director, Legal Advice and Representation in 2009, she was the director of Public Legal Information and Applications from 2005 to 2008.
-In addition to her work as the director of LSS's Legal Advice and Representation Services Division, Heidi is also the project lead on the Justice Innovation Transformation Initiatives.
+In addition to her work as the vice president of LSS's Legal Advice and Representation Services Division, Heidi is also the project lead on the Justice Innovation Transformation Initiatives.

 Finance and Corporate Services